 Counting seals at Godrevy

-There are around 50-60 today.
-It’s so hard to count them accurately, as they lie higgle-piggledy, a scatter of beautiful grey black, white and tawney-brown lozenges.
+Sometimes you can find up to 50-60.
+It’s can be difficult to count them accurately, as they lie higgle-piggledy, a scatter of beautiful grey black, white and tawney-brown lozenges.
 Big adult males, smaller females and slender juveniles.
-On sunny says they roll and scratch and flump in and of of the water, but today in March, late in the afternoon they are lying calmly.
+They roll and scratch and flump in and of of the water.

-To find out more about the seals here, have a look at the great Cornish Nature website – and more about the National Trust’s work at Godrevy here.
+National Trust own the land and do a fantastic job managing the habitat, ensuring people respect the seals.
+To find out more about the seals here, have a look at the National Trust’s work at Godrevy here.